HIV and Women

 Does HIV affect women?

 Yes.
-According to the Centers for Disease Control and Prevention (CDC), in 2018, 19% of the new HIV diagnoses in the United States and dependent areas were among women.
-In addition, 57% of women with HIV were Black/African American.
+According to the Centers for Disease Control and Prevention (CDC), in 2021, 18% of the new HIV diagnoses in the United States and dependent areas were among women.
+In addition, 54% of women with HIV are Black/African American.

 What factors put women at risk for HIV?

-HIV is spread through blood, pre-seminal fluids, semen, vaginal fluids, rectal fluids, and breast milk.
+HIV can be transmitted from one person to another through bodily fluids such as blood, pre-seminal fluids, semen, vaginal fluids, rectal fluids, and breast milk.
 In the United States, the main risk factors for HIV transmission are the following:

 - Having anal or vaginal sex with a person who has HIV without using a condom or taking medicines to prevent or treat HIV.
 Anal sex is the riskiest type of sex for getting HIV, because the rectum’s lining is thin and may allow HIV to enter the body during anal sex.